ksromero/practice/readme.md

-- basic crud using resource and vue js
+Basic crud w/ search and pagination using vue js and laravel
-- used faker for generating fake data
-- adminlte plugin for laravel